Sheikh Mohammed backs new expansion plan which will see Dubai International Financial Centre adding 13 million sq ft of space

 Kazim said: "Looking ahead, we are excited to continue working alongside our vibrant community, which includes some of the most prominent global financial institutions, to evolve our offering and to support the development of the financial services industry across the MEASA region."

-DIFC boasts more than 22,000 professionals working across over 2,000 companies.For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+DIFC boasts more than 22,000 professionals working across over 2,000 companies.finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.